sendgrid/sendgrid-java/CONTRIBUTING.md

 Before you decide to create a new issue, please try the following:

-1. Check the Github issues tab if the identified issue has already been reported, if so, please add a +1 to the existing post.
+1. Check the GitHub issues tab if the identified issue has already been reported, if so, please add a +1 to the existing post.
 2. Update to the latest version of this code and check if issue has already been fixed
 3. Copy and fill in the Bug Report Template we have provided below